 The release of Longbox, the thirty-sixth publication by GDS, signalled a step away from the traditional anthology by publishing six extended works by eleven artists, arranged as five separate books in an impeccably designed box set.

-Last year saw the creation of Going Down Swinging 38, an obnoxiously shaped tome edited by Megan Anderson and Matt Harnett.
-With secret codes, digital diversions, a bit of binary, bees and spoken word this most recent edition features the fierce talent of thirty incredible writers and design by More Studio.
+Going Down Swinging 38 is an obnoxiously shaped tome edited by Megan Anderson and Matt Harnett.
+With secret codes, digital diversions, a bit of binary, bees and spoken word this edition features the fierce talent of thirty incredible writers and design by More Studio.

 Now heading towards its fortieth birthday, Going Down Swinging has remained true to its first guiding principles while evolving with its editorship and community.
 Each year we aim to produce a print publication built from a national open submission call.
 These print editions focus on new work, with a selected number of written and visual art pieces commissioned and closely developed for each edition.